Detroit Red Wings' Lucas Raymond day-to-day after collision during practice

 Forward Lucas Raymond limped off the practice facility inside Little Caesars Arena on Friday after colliding with teammate Ben Chiarot.

-The Wings host the Vancouver Canucks at noon Saturday, and if Raymond is unavailable, Dominik Kubalik will sub back into the lineup after being a healthy scratch the prior game.
+The Wings host the Vancouver Canucks at noon Saturday, and if Raymond is unavailable, Dominik Kubalik will sub back into the lineup after being a healthy scratch Thursday night.
 Raymond is second on the Wings with 15 goals and third with 33 points.
 Kubalik is second with 34 points.

 Defenseman Jake Walman is day-to-day with a shoulder injury; he missed practice the day after a collision briefly knocked him out of the 2-1 victory over the Calgary Flames.
 Lalonde sounded doubtful Walman (nine points, plus-14 rating in 34 games) would be available against the Canucks.